 2018 Award Recipient | Misty’s Dance Unlimited

 2018 marked year one for The Soak it Up!
 Project Award.
-By collaborating with local partners, we were able to highlight four finalist and award one with a gift of native landscape material.
-These homeowners, businesses and community organizations completed projects on their properties to reduce runoff pollution.
+By collaborating with local partners, we were able to highlight four finalists and award one with a gift of native landscape material.
+These homeowners, businesses, and community organizations completed projects on their properties to reduce runoff pollution.
 Runoff is the number one source of water pollution in our area, and they have done something about it.

 2018 Finalist: April Rossman, Holmen

-When April saw chunks of her land literally falling into Jostad Creek after every heavy rainfall, she knew something needed to be done.
-She created swales directing the flow of water, then added rock beds to slow the water and planted deep rooted plants to help water soak in naturally.
+When April saw chunks of her land literally falling into Jostad Creek after every heavy rainfall, she knew something had to be done.
+She created swales directing the flow of water, then added rock beds to slow it and planted deep-rooted plants to soak up water naturally.
 By controlling runoff from her land, April is controlling the amount of sediment that moves into Jostad Creek.
 Sediment can destroy stream habitat.
 It can clog fish gills.
 It can make swimmers sick.
-And it can disrupt the natural food chain, causing massive declines in fish populations.
+And it can disrupt the natural food chain, causing declines in fish populations.

 2018 Finalist: The Hub on 6th, Three Sixty Realty

-With any new construction, comes strict runoff regulations from the federal government.
-The Hub on 6th not only adheres to these all regulations, but they went above and beyond, adding additional sustainable features, just because they felt it was the right thing to do.
+Any new commercial construction comes with strict runoff regulation from the federal government.
+The Hub on 6th adheres to these regulations and also went above and beyond, adding additional sustainable features because they believed it was the right thing to do.
 Voluntary sustainable features on the property include rain gardens, a food forest, a specified area for snowmelt drainage and an urban prairie with over 800 native plants make up this amazing property.

 2018 Finalist: Unitarian Universalist Fellowship of La Crosse

-The members of UU Fellowship of La Crosse come from a variety of backgrounds, but together are aliens in their desire to do good.
-Sustainability is one of the ways they are trying to do good.
+The members of Unitarian Universalist Fellowship of La Crosse come from a variety of backgrounds, but are allied in their desire to do good.
+Environmental sustainability is one way they are trying to do good.
 Two rain gardens with properly placed downspouts catch all roof runoff.
-These gardens were researched, developed and constructed solely by members of the fellowship.
+These gardens were researched, developed and constructed by members of the fellowship.